 Use the New OpenID Connect login button to configure OpenID Connect logins if you want members to sign in using your organization's existing OpenID Connect identity provider.

-Multifactor authentication can only be enabled if your organization has email settings configured.
+Multifactor authentication for built-in accounts can only be enabled if your organization has email settings configured.

 If you enable this setting, organization members can set up multifactor authentication through their profile page and receive verification codes on their mobile phones or tablets from a supported authentication app (currently, Google Authenticator for Android and iOS and Authenticator for Windows Phone).
-Multifactor authentication is not supported for SAML logins or OpenID Connect logins.
 Members who enable multifactor authentication have a check mark in the Multifactor Authentication column of the member table on the Members tab on the Organization page.

 If you enable multifactor authentication for your organization, you must designate at least two administrators who will receive email requests to disable multifactor authentication as needed on member accounts.
 ArcGIS Enterprise sends emails on behalf of members who request help with multifactor authentication through the Having trouble signing in with your code? link (on the page where the member is asked to enter the authentication code).
 At least two administrators are required to ensure that at least one will be available to help members with any multifactor authentication issues.

 Multifactor authentication works with Esri apps that support OAuth 2.0.
-This includes the portal website, ArcGIS Desktop 10.2.1 and later, ArcGIS Pro, ArcGIS apps, and My Esri.
-In ArcGIS Desktop 10.2.1 and later, multifactor authentication can be used to connect to ArcGIS Enterprise services from the ready-to-use services node in the catalog window.
+This includes the portal website, ArcGIS Pro, ArcGIS apps, and My Esri.

 Multifactor authentication must be disabled to access apps without OAuth 2.0 support.
-For some apps—such as ArcGIS Desktop 10.2.1 and later—that support OAuth 2.0, multifactor authentication must still be disabled before making a connection from ArcGIS Desktop to ArcGIS Enterprise services available as part of ArcGIS Online.
 This includes geocoding and geoprocessing services that perform routing and elevation analysis.
 Multifactor authentication must also be disabled when storing credentials with Esri premium content.

 You can configure and display a notice of terms for users who access your site.